Top tips for success

 Winter term is almost upon us.
 Time to start thinking about the 10+ weeks ahead and visualize your success.
 Here are our top 8 tips for setting yourself up for your best term yet:

-- Reconnect with a healthy lifestyle: Ignore the New Year's Resolution marketing, and take inventory on what makes you feel your best.
+- Reconnect with a healthy lifestyle: Take inventory on what makes you feel your best.
 Don't start too big, pick a few healthy goals and work on adding those to your daily habits before adding more.
 Need some ideas?
 Vow to take the stairs whenever possible, drink 8oz more water than you do now, or turn off your technology devices 1 hour before bedtime.

 - Obtain study resources: Connect with others in your same academic program and find out what worked best for them.
 Maybe they would even be willing to sell you their old textbooks at a cheaper rate than the bookstore or Powell's.
 Any insider tips ("Professor so and so never sticks to the syllabus," or "The X app is super helpful in Dr. So and So's class) can make the difference.
 Don't have anyone you can ask or have all the study materials your need?
 Try adding some apps to your devices such as iStudiez Pro, or Alarm Clock HD, to help you stay on task and on time.